couchbaselabs/docs-ng/content/couchbase-manual-2.5/cb-install/upgrading.markdown

 without reducing the performance of your cluster.
 This is the preferred method for performing an online upgrade of your cluster because cluster capacity is always maintained throughout the upgrade.
-If you are unable to perform an upgrade via swap rebalance, perform an standard online upgrade, see [Standard online upgrades](#couchbase-getting-started-upgrade-online).
+If you are unable to perform an upgrade via swap rebalance, perform a standard online upgrade, see [Standard online upgrades](#couchbase-getting-started-upgrade-online).
 For general information on swap rebalance, see [Swap rebalance](../cb-admin/#couchbase-admin-tasks-addremove-rebalance-swap).